natebakescakes/gdipsa-eleven-alpha/README.md

 * Click Update, new facility is created (Facility Name can't be found the same in the facilty list)
 * If need create new facility type, choose "Manage Facility Type..." in Facility Type Box,Facility Type Manager Form shows.
 ### Manage Facility Type... —— Facility Type Manager Form
-* In Facility Type Manager Form, Can do Add/Delete/Update Facility Type.
+* In Facility Type Manager Form,  there are buttons to Add/Delete/Update Facility Type.
 * Can't delete Facility Type that has booking records.
 * Click close button, go back to New facility Form, Facility Type Box refreshed.

 ## Edit Button —— Edit Facility Form
-* Chose a facilty and click edit, Edit facility Form shows.
+* Chose a facility and click edit, Edit facility Form shows.
-* In Edit Facility Form, the information deafault is what already choosed but also can be edit.
+* In Edit Facility Form, the selected members details can be edited.
 * Click Update Button, Facility information is changed and saved(Facility Name can't be found the same in the facilty list).

 ## Deactive Button